-Seed production and distribution present one of the most important segments of development of the company Agromarket, participating with 25% in total annual turnover.
-Cooperation with leading domestic selection companies- Maize Institute Zemun Polje, Center for forage plants Krusevac, Center for vegetable crops Smederevska Palanka, and foreign companies as well- KWS, Pioneer, Syngenta, LG, Franchi Sementi, Semenis, De Ree, Mosselman, HZPC - has been progressing every year.
+Seed production and distribution present one of the most important segments of development of the company Agromarket, participating with 25% in the total annual turnover.
+Cooperation with leading domestic selection companies- Maize Institute Zemun Polje, Center for forage plants Kruševac, Center for vegetable crops Smederevska Palanka, and foreign companies as well- KWS, Pioneer, Syngenta, LG, Franchi Sementi, Semenis, De Ree, Mosselman, HZPC - has been progressing every year.

-Potato originates from South-American Andes from where it spread to all other continents after Columbus and other conquerors.
-In the previous decades Serbia had been producing potato on more than 70 000 hectares but in the last few years this production decreased drastically.
+Potato originates from South-American Andes from where it has spread to all other continents after Columbus and other conquerors.
+In the previous decades, Serbia had been producing potato on more than 70 000 hectares, but in the last few years this production decreased drastically.
 Biggest surface areas under commercial production are in Vojvodina and Western Serbia.
 Cooperation with leading producers of seed potato in Europe, companies HZPC and Agriko, as well as with their domestic partners, provided Agromarket with the most versatile offer of exquisite potato quality.

 Onion (onion, garlic, leek) has been grown on 20 000 ha in Serbia, mostly on smaller surface areas.
 In the last few years, mostly owing to opening of many hypermarkets, production of fresh, commercial onion has been increasing throughout the season.
 10 to 20% of surface areas are under spring onions while the rest is under mature onions.
-Agromarket provides onion for Serbian market owing to cooperation with leading seed houses such as Mosselman and De Broer and domestic producers such as Agriculture cooperative Novi Knezevac.
+Agromarket provides onion for the Serbian market owing to its cooperation with the leading seed houses such as Mosselman and De Broer and domestic producers such as Agriculture cooperative Novi Knezevac.